Weizhou Zhang,

 We have identified that mismatch repair pathway is critical for basal-like breast cancer pathogenesis and progression.
 Most importantly, we found that genetic inhibition of this DNA repair pathway leads to altered immune cell composition in breast cancer, which could be potentially sensitizing basal like breast cancer to immunotherapy (recently funded by CDMRP, breast cancer breakthrough grant level 1 with Maria Spies with partnering PI).

 We have identified CD177 to be expressed by human cancer-infiltrating regulatory T cells.
 Here we plan to study the genetics of heterogeneous Tregs in human cancer, the role of Tregs in cancer pathogenesis, as well as in immunotherapy.
+We are currently studying the senescence of TI-Treg cells.

 Publications